TACC/Lmod/docs/source/050_lua_modulefiles.rst

     otherwise ``foo`` will have the value of ``nil``.

+**os.exit(number)**:
+    Exits a modulefile.
+Note that no environment variables are changed when this command is evaluated.

 **capture** ("string"):
     Run the "string" as a command and capture the output.
 This function uses the value of LD_PRELOAD and LD_LIBRARY_PATH found when Lmod is configured.
 Use **subprocess** if you wish to use the current values.
 There may be a trailing newline in the result which is your responsibility to remove or otherwise handle.

 **subprocess** ("string")
     Run the "string" as a command and capture the output.
 There may be a trailing newline in the result which is your responsibility to remove or otherwise handle.

 **isFile** ("name"):
     Returns true if "name" is a file.

 **isDir** ("name"):
     Returns true if "name" is a directory.

 **splitFileName** ("name"):
     Returns both the directory and the file name. ``local d,f=splitFileName("/a/b/c.ext")``.
-Then ``d="/a/b"``, ``f="c.ext"`` **LmodMessage** ("string",...):
+Then ``d="/a/b"``, ``f="c.ext"``

+**LmodMessage** ("string",...):
     Prints a message to the user.

 **LmodError** ("string","..."):
     Print Error string and exit without loading the modulefile.

 **mode** ():
     Returns the string "load" when a modulefile is being loaded, "unload" when unloading, and "spider" when a modulefile is processed builting the spider cache which is used by *module avail* and *module spider*.

 **isloaded** ("NAME"):
     Return true when module "NAME" is loaded.

 **LmodVersion** ():
     The version of lmod.

 **execute** {cmd="*<any command>*",modeA={"load"}}
     Run any command with a certain mode.
 For example **execute** {cmd="ulimit -s unlimited",modeA={"load"}} will run